bitcoinops/bitcoinops.github.io/_topics/en/dandelion.md

   to first propagate serially from one node to one other node before being broadcast from one node to all of its peers.

 ## Optional.
-Use Markdown formatting.
-Multiple paragraphs.
-Links allowed.
-extended_summary: |
-  This propagation behavior would help hide which node originated the transaction, especially if some of the nodes involved in the initial serial relay ("stem phase") encrypted their Bitcoin protocol traffic using either Tor or something like [v2 P2P transport][topic v2 p2p transport].

-## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"
 primary_sources: